benshayden/github/engineers-notebook.md

 Maybe we could get them all to accept messages from window.postMessage()?
 And send messages back when the user updates the document from within the embedded widget?

+As a proof of concept, we can imagine a simple svg drawing widget based on the Insert Drawing tool in google docs.